ajayakhatri/beamProject/README.md

   ```

 - The frontend and backend are separated, that means the user can change method of analysis in backend to any methods while using the beautiful frontend as it is.

+- For optimal printing, it may be necessary to adjust the dimensions of the PDF.
+While testing on desktops using Edge and Chrome, the print was satisfactory.
+However, there is room for improvement in this regard.

 ## Contacts